-- Developing strategies that extend access, recreation, and targeted tourism opportunities at a regional scale - Attending or hosting workshops and meetings with other government agencies, landholders, mana whenua, organisations and community groups to promote access - Supporting tracks and trails groups to create, maintain and enhance public access to the outdoors - Providing Enhanced Access Grants to help community groups obtain and enhance public access to the outdoors
+Purpose Our activities Our support for communities to improve their local access to outdoors empowers those communities.
+It allows them to design and Developing strategies that extend access, recreation, and targeted tourism opportunities at a regional scale manage solutions to the issues they face.
+That can range from small recreation and Attending or hosting workshops and meetings with other government agencies, landholders, mana whenua, organisations and community groups to promote access conservation groups that want access to do their activity, to large projects involving multiple parties that create a network of Supporting tracks and trails groups to create, maintain and enhance public access to the outdoors connections across an entire region.
+Providing Enhanced Access Grants to help community groups obtain and enhance public access to the outdoors